TongHan96/GAME/readme.md

 *Check and Store*
 - `--CHECK_ALL`: Option to check all attention mechanisms during training.
 Accepts 'True' or 'False'. *Default: False*.
-- `--want_TOP1`: Accuracy Top1 performance threshold for storing the model and embedding. *Default: 77*.
-- `--want_TOP20`: Accuracy Top20 performance threshold for storing the model and embedding. *Default: 93*.

 Use these configurations to customize the GAME training script to suit your specific needs and environments setup.